Working Memory

 • Decision Making: Important decision require evaluating many sources of information.
 Our cognitive workspace enables us to evaluate alternatives, weigh pros and cons, and make informed decisions.
 It empowers us to plan, prioritize, and consider multiple factors simultaneously.

-• Problem Solving: Complicated cognitions, utilizing multiple sources of information is necessary for complex problem-solving.
+• Problem-Solving: Complicated cognitions, utilizing multiple sources of information is necessary for complex problem-solving.
 It helps analyze problems, break them down into manageable parts, and retrieve relevant information from long-term memory.

 Emotions and Working Memory

-Neuroscientist Joseph LeDoux explains that the “the amygdala can influence the information content of working memory.”
-He proposes, similar to Merlin’s startle affect that significant arousal in the amygdala punctures through to consciousness, igniting a deeper investigation of the cause.
-He wrote that “connections from the amygdala to the cortex allow the defense networks of the amygdala to influence attention, perception, and memory in situations where we are facing danger” (LeDoux, 2015).
+Neuroscientist Joseph LeDoux explains that the the amygdala can” influence the information content of working memory.”
+He proposes, similar to Donald’s startle affect, that significant arousal in the amygdala punctures through to consciousness, igniting a deeper investigation of the cause.

-LeDoux explains that when the threat continues these processes are essential for survival.
-He wrote, “the continued driving of the amygdala by the dangerous stimulus keeps the arousal systems active, which keeps the amygdala and cortical networks actively engaged in the situation as well.”
-He continues, “cognitive inference and decision making processes controlled by the working memory executive become actively focused on the emotional arousing situation, trying to figure out what is going on and what should be done about it.
-All other inputs that are vying for the attention of working memory are blocked out” (LeDoux.
-2015, p.
+“The continued driving of the amygdala by the dangerous stimulus keeps the arousal systems active, which keeps the amygdala and cortical networks actively engaged in the situation as well.
+Cognitive inference and decision making processes controlled by the working memory executive become actively focused on the emotional arousing situation, trying to figure out what is going on and what should be done about it.
+All other inputs that are vying for the attention of working memory are blocked out” (LeDoux, 2015, p.
 291).

 Basically, the arousal starts a string of events, including scanning the environment for cause, and pulling from long-term memory for interpretation.
 From the working memory desktop, we integrate the information and update long-term memory with any new or contradictory findings.